gopichand63/static-website/README.md

 # static-website
-its all about a static wen page developed using complete angular
+its all about a static web page developed using complete angular